woltapp/celery-farmer/README.md

 ## Usage

 ### Requirements
-- Python, currently only Python 3.7 is supported
+- Python, versions 3.6 and 3.7 are supported
 - Pip or Pipenv

 ### Install